22940dev/hugo-frameview/content/likes.md

 > We shape our tools and, thereafter, our tools shape us.

+> Only when you master a tool, do you learn when not to use it.

 > You are life having a human experience, not a human having a life experience.

 > People have a lot invested in this ride.